hokein/electron-sample-apps/pepper-flash-plugin/readme.md

 2. Make ppapi-flash-version in `main.js` align with the copied plugin's.

 3. Run the sample `electron path/to/electron-sample-apps/pepper-flash-plugin`.
-If it succees, you can view `You have version X.X.X.X installed` in the sample page.
+If it succeeds, you can view `You have version X.X.X.X installed` in the sample page.

 ## Ways to find pepper flash plugin

+**Note:** Please make sure the version of Pepper Flash Plugin is the same to the one being used in the Electron's Chromium version.

-1. Copy from Chrome Browser: you can find the plugin(`Adobe Flash Player`) location by navigating `chrome://plugins` in Chrome Browser.
+1. Copy from Chrome Browser: you can find the plugin (`Adobe Flash Player`) location by navigating `chrome://plugins` in Chrome Browser.

 2. Manually install Adobe Flash Player from https://get.adobe.com/flashplayer/otherversions/.